-The most common reaction from taste testers was how palatable the texture was – vegans and meat eaters alike encounter a lot of faux meat products that are mushy, rubbery, grainy and otherwise not very appealing.
-There is no shortage of fake meat products in the market place and some vegans steer clear while others develop a taste for them.
-I’m neither a vegan nor a fan of faux meat but I have been a supporter of reducing meat consumption for health and environmental reasons and have been serving several meals a week that are meatless, sometimes vegan, for quite a few years – you’ll find an abundance of these She’s Cookin’ recipes by clicking on the recipe tab and selecting from drop down menu on my home page.
+The most common reaction from taste testers was how palatable the texture was – vegans and meat eaters alike encounter a lot of faux meat products that are mushy, rubbery, grainy, and otherwise not very appealing.
+There is no shortage of fake meat products in the market place.
+Some vegans steer clear, having no appetite for imitation meat products, while others develop a taste for them.
+I’m neither a vegan nor a fan of faux meat but I have been a supporter of reducing meat consumption for health and environmental reasons and have been serving several meals a week that are meatless for quite a few years.
+You’ll find an abundance of meatless She’s Cookin’ recipes by clicking on the recipe tab and selecting from the drop-down menu on my home page.

-Everyone also loved the exotic flavor of the kefte which has everything to do with the wonderfully exotic and warming Middle Eastern spice garam masala and my fabulous recipe which includes garbanzo beans (I love them!) and egg as a binder – use an egg substitute for vegan keftedes.
+Everyone also loved the exotic flavor of the kefte (kofta) which has everything to do with the wonderfully exotic and warming Middle Eastern spice garam masala.
+The recipe also includes garbanzo beans (love!) and egg as a binder (use an egg substitute for vegan keftedes).
 And, good news, I’m sharing it with you along with a plea to eat meatless at least once a week – which is what Meatless Monday is all about.
 Because going meatless once a week may reduce your risk of chronic preventable conditions like cancer, cardiovascular disease, diabetes, and obesity.
 And going meatless once a week can also help reduce our carbon footprint and save precious resources like fossil fuels and fresh water.

-Sabrina of The Tomato Tart hit the nail on the head with her comment that since the Feisty Crumbles taste so good and have the texture of ground beef, they are a perfect “transition” for families who want to begin eating less meat, but need to satisfy taste buds with familiar foods like tacos, spaghetti and meat sauce, meatballs, chili, etc. It’s not necessarily about faking them out, let them be a part of conserving our planet’s resources.
-Beyond Meat and I would love for you to try the Feisty crumbles in your favorite ground beef recipe and let us know what you think.
+Sabrina of The Tomato Tart hit the nail on the head with her comment that since the Feisty Crumbles taste so good and have the texture of ground beef, they are a perfect “transition” for families who want to begin eating less meat but need to satisfy their taste buds with familiar foods like tacos, spaghetti and meat sauce, meatballs, chili, etc. It’s not about faking them out, but including your family in being a part of conserving our planet’s resources.
+Try Beyond Meat’s Feisty crumbles in your favorite ground beef recipe and let us know what you think.

 - For the Keftedes: